Contact an Inmate at NCCI Womens Facility.

 Quick Facts

-• Video visits use the Getting Out Visits app and are limited to people on an incarcerated person's approved visitors list.
+• Video visits at NCCI Women use the Getting Out Visits app and are limited to people on an incarcerated person's approved visitors list.

-• Pay Tel products at the facility include InteleTABLET, Centurion ITS, inteleVISIT, and off-site mail scanning (InteleSCAN).
+• The facility uses Pay Tel products including InteleTABLET, Centurion ITS, inteleVISIT, and InteleSCAN.

 How to Send Mail to Someone at Sampson County Detention Center (step-by-step)